Organizational & Leadership Advisory

 Key initiatives included:

-• Establishment of clear communication rhythms and reporting structures
+• Defined communication and reporting structures

-• Implementation of accountability pathways across leadership levels
+• Clear accountability architecture across leadership seats

 Outcomes & Early Indicators